Last updated on November 6, 2022

 The watchmaker was known as the établisseur (watchmaker).
 The établisseurs who assembled the components were ultimately responsible for producing the final product.
 Using the établissage system, the Swiss produced excellent watches at a faster pace than their European counterparties.
 The établissage system allowed the Swiss watchmakers to dominate the European watchmaking industry in terms of volume.
 For example, in 1850, Switzerland produced more than 2 million watches.
 In comparison, Britain produced a mere 200 thousand.
 In the late 19th century the words “Swiss Made” began appearing on watch movements and dials.

 In the mid-19th century, the increasing dominance of American-made pocket watches threatened the Swiss manufacturers.
 The Americans produced reliable timepieces in high volumes due to their mechanised production system.
 The Swiss tried to regain their market share between 1860 and 1880 by flooding the American market with cheap watches.
 However, American consumers quickly began to consider the cheap Swiss watches to be of poor quality.
-All this did was damage the once-revered Swiss Made brand.
+All this did was damage the reputation of the once-revered Swiss Made brand.

-In order to overcome the American dominance, the Swiss were forced to change their tactics and focus on producing high quality, rather than high-volume timepieces.
-To achieve this the Swiss watchmakers adopted an American-style of production and moved their parts assembly in-house.
+In order to overcome the American dominance, the Swiss were forced to change their tactics and focus on producing high-quality, rather than high-volume timepieces.
+To achieve this the Swiss watchmakers adopted an American style of production and moved their parts assembly in-house.
 In this way, they were able to combine their watchmaking heritage with the modern mass production processes.
 As a result, they were able to improve the watch quality without sacrificing speed and volume in the manufacturing process.

 The focus on quality, rather than quantity in the early 20th century re-established the reputation of the Swiss watchmaking industry.
 Obviously, that industry and reputation continues to this day after surviving the quartz crisis of the 1970s.
 However, I am going to halt my history in the early 20th century as I am only interested in antique watches.